Why Therapy Is Crucial For Refugee Children

 Is DBT effective for depression?

-Since DBT incorporates comprehensive therapy elements, research has found that it can be effective for treating depression.
-Its cognitive-behavioral, mindfulness, and acceptance-based therapy approach is successful for addressing common symptoms of depression.
+Since DBT incorporates comprehensive therapy elements, research has found that it can be effective in treating depression.
+Its cognitive-behavioral, mindfulness, and acceptance-based therapy approach is successful in addressing common symptoms of depression.
 In this process, patients can practice acceptance and management of emotions to develop efficient coping skills.

 Is DBT good for trauma?